EspeuteClement/ASE2GMS/README.md

 * Export all your tags into separate Gamemaker sprites in one step, or choose the one you want to export

 ## Installation
-1. Download ASE2GMS.lua
+1. Download ASE2GMS.lua and json.notlua
 2. Open Aseprite and go to File > Scripts > Open Scripts Folder
-3. Place the ASE2GMS.lua file in there
+3. Place the two files in there
 4. Click the File > Script > Rescan Script Folders
 5. You shoud now have File > Scripts > ASE2GMS